 Weatherford real estate is some of the most expensive in Oklahoma, although Weatherford house values don't compare to the most expensive real estate in the U.S.

-As is often the case in a small city, Weatherford doesn't have a public transportation system that people use for their commute.
+Weatherford is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Weatherford in 2022 was $28,841, which is upper middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
-This equates to an annual income of $115,364 for a family of four.
+The per capita income in Weatherford in 2022 was $31,869, which is upper middle income relative to Oklahoma, and middle income relative to the rest of the US.
+This equates to an annual income of $127,476 for a family of four.
 However, Weatherford contains both very wealthy and poor people as well.

 The most common language spoken in Weatherford is English.
 Other important languages spoken here include Spanish and Vietnamese.